Tjostolv Moland: Imprisonment

-Diplomats meeting in Democratic Republic of Congo
+Diplomatic meetings in Democratic Republic of Congo

-In 2013, on his visit to the DRC, French president François Hollande suggested that prisoners French and Moland should be moved out of the situation of their six-man prison cell; five days later the two prisoners shared a cell of their own.
-(Britain's foreign ministry had contacted France's in advance, due to Joshua French being a British citizen in addition to being a Norwegian citizen.)
+In 2013, on his visit to the DRC, French president François Hollande suggested that French and Moland should be moved out of their six-man prison cell; five days later the two prisoners were moved to a cell of their own.
+Britain's foreign ministry had contacted France's in advance, due to Joshua French holding British as well as Norwegian citizenship.)

 Death

-On 18 August 2013, at 4 a.m. local time, Moland was found dead by his cellmate, Joshua French.
+On 18 August 2013, at 4 a.m. local time, Moland was found dead by French.
 French, who slept with ear plugs, had noticed that Moland got out of bed, but when he did not return from the adjoining bathroom, he woke up and found his cellmate dead.
-The prison officials were notified four hours later, and began investigation.
+The prison officials were notified four hours later, and began investigating.
 DRC's minister of communications, Lambert Mende Omalanga, said that "We're trying to determine whether it was suicide or homicide.
 It looks like suicide but we're not sure".
-His death was confirmed at a press conference by Norway's foreign minister Espen Barth Eide, who also reported that the cause of death was yet unknown.
+Moland's death was confirmed at a press conference by Norway's foreign minister Espen Barth Eide, who also reported that the cause of death was not yet known.
 The Norwegian government dispatched a four-man criminal team the following day, to assist the investigation in Congo.

 On 20 August, French stated in an interview with VG that Moland had been active and in good health up until his death, doing his daily exercises and jogging in the courtyard just a few hours earlier.
 Eight days later, on 28 August 2013, Congolese authorities and Norwegian pathologists concluded that Moland had committed suicide.
 In December 2013, French was charged with drugging and murdering Moland, accusations that led to statements of surprise by Norwegian authorities.